baloran/gulp-placeimg/README.md

 # Gulp PlaceImg

-> An PlaceHolder images plugin for gulp.
+> An images PlaceHolder plugin for gulp.

-Replace all images by your choice or predefined selection of pictures.. with swag.
+Replace all pictures by pictures of your choice or by a selection of pictures… with swag.

 ## Installation